IT Operations

 2. Independent Service Line Structure: Autonomy and Flexibility Across Teams

 In the independent service line structure, each IT service line functions almost like an independent department, with its own governance and leadership.
 This structure is more decentralized, allowing different teams to operate autonomously based on their specific responsibilities.
+Best for organizations where different business units need IT to move at different speeds.

 Organizational Chart: